-After a bit of research, I believe their yowling means they are wanting to mate.
+After a bit of research, I believe the yowling means they are wanting to mate.
 Both have been yowling, which upsets my indoor cats.
-Sometimes, the indoor cats will fight each other when they hear cats outdoors.
+Sometimes, indoor cats will fight each other when they hear cats outdoors.

 The yowling means the cats are very likely not neutered.
 Once neutered, the yowling should stop.
 I don’t mind having feral/stray cats or indoor/outdoor cats visiting my yard as long as they are not disturbing my cats.

 Also, I decided to get involved and take action due to the problem of too many outdoor cats facing many communities.
 And I’d like to avoid having more kittens to find homes for.